About the Beartooth Billings Clinic Foundation

 In 2007, the Foundation board and staff turned their full focus on launching a Capital Campaign to help finance a new hospital/clinic facility for Carbon County.
 Within three years, more than $3 million in private donations had been received, as well as $1 million in grants.
 On November 18, 2010, the new facility opened its doors and welcomed its first patients.

 The Foundation’s next phase of growth is an Endowment Campaign.
-Taking the long view, an endowment is a permanent fund that stays in place perpetually, providing interest income for special projects, equipment, programs, and services in line with the organization’s mission.
+Taking the long view, an endowment is a permanent fund that stays in place perpetually, providing revenue for special projects, equipment, programs, and services in line with the organization’s mission.